Are you wondering, “What size air purifier do I need?”

 For example, if the outside square footage equals 1,200 square feet and you have a two-level home, this would be 1,200 x 2 = 2,400 sq. ft.

-Finally, Match the Square Feet Rating on the Air Purifier to Your Room
+Step 3: Match the Square Feet Rating on the Air Purifier to Your Room

 Air purifiers come in all shapes and sizes and carry a maximum square footage rating on their specifications list.

-If you’re trying to buy a product to purify your entire house, yet you can’t find a product that has a high enough square feet rating such as 5,000 square feet., you’ll need to make some compromises.
+If you’re trying to buy a product to purify your entire house, yet you can’t find a product that has a high enough square feet rating such as 5,000 square feet., then you’ll need to make some compromises.

 Instead of trying to purify your house with one device, it makes more sense to break your home up into small square footage sections and find a device that will work well for this size.